-On April 18, 2019, we issued a convertible note payable in the amount \$150,000.
-The note bears interest at 10% per annum and matures on December 31, 2019.
-The note and accrued interest may convert into shares of our common stock at \$0.12 per share any time at the holder's option or automatically upon maturity provided the 20-day volume weighted average price per share of our common stock upon maturity is at least \$0.12 per share.
-This note was also issued with a detachable warrant to purchase 500,000 shares of our common stock at \$0.20 per share.
+On April 18, 2019, we entered into a convertible note payable with a lender in the amount of \$150,000.
+This note accrues interest payable at the rate of 10% per annum and matures on December 31, 2019.
+This note and accrued interest thereon may convert into shares of our common stock at the conversion price then in effect (initially \$0.12 per share, subject to adjustment) any time at the holder's option or automatically upon maturity provided the 20-day volume weighted average price per share of our common stock upon maturity is at least \$0.12 per share.
+The conversion price is subject to adjustment upon the issuance of our common stock or securities convertible into our common stock at a price per share less than then prevailing conversion price, other than specified exempt issuances; accordingly, on November 8, 2019, the conversion price was adjusted to \$0.07 per share.
+We have the right to prepay each this note without penalty or premium.
+This note was issued with a detachable five-year warrant to purchase 500,000 shares of our common stock at \$0.20 per share.